cultpenguin/sippi-all/README.md

 The code should be easy to compile and extend, and should be allowed for both commercial and non-commercial use.

-MPS (version 1.0) has been developed by [I-GIS](http://www.i-gis.dk/) and
+MPSlib (version 1.0) has been developed by [I-GIS](http://www.i-gis.dk/) and
 [Solid Earth Physics, Niels Bohr Institute](http://imgp.nbi.ku.dk/).

-Development has been funded by the Danish National Hightech Foundation (now: the Innovation fund) thorugh the ERGO (Effective high-resolution Geological Modeling) project, a collaboration between
+Development has been funded by the Danish National Hightech Foundation (now: the Innovation fund) through the ERGO (Effective high-resolution Geological Modeling) project, a collaboration between
 [IGIS](http://i-gis.dk/),
 [GEUS](http://geus.dk/), and
 [Niels Bohr Institute](http://nbi.ku.dk/).

 # Documentation
-MPS is documented through Doxygen.
+MPSlib is documented through Doxygen.

 # Compilation
-The MPS codes are written in standard [C++11](https://www.wikiwand.com/en/C%2B%2B11).
+The MPSlib codes are written in standard [C++11](https://www.wikiwand.com/en/C%2B%2B11).

-MPS has been developed using the GNU C++ compiler (tested on Windows, Linux and OSX), and Visual Studio C++.
+MPSlib has been developed using the GNU C++ compiler (tested on Windows, Linux and OSX), and Visual Studio C++.

 ## Linux (GCC version 4.8.3)
 On Ubuntu Linux 14.04, the following compiler flags are used: